Suggested Searches

 Credit: ZARM Technik.

 As control torques can only be provided in the plane perpendicular to the local magnetic field and generated magnetic dipole, magnetic torquers alone cannot typically provide three-axis stabilization.
-A spacecraft will typically have three magnetic torquers mounted on orthogonal axes, and usually there is no need for redundant torquers as the electro-mechanical design provides internal redundancy (14).
+A spacecraft will typically have three magnetic torquers mounted on orthogonal axes, and there is usually no need for redundant torquers because the electro-mechanical design provides internal redundancy (8).
 Some research shows that coarse three-axis pointing can be achieved, but this requires multiple orbits and sufficient orbit inclination to provide external magnetic field variability.
-Typically, magnetic torquers are often used to remove excess momentum from reaction wheels.
-As the torque generated from magnetic torquers acts externally to the spacecraft, the reaction wheels apply an internal counter torque to compensate and reduce their stored momentum.
+Typically, magnetic torquers are used to remove excess momentum from reaction wheels.
+As the torque generated by magnetic torquers acts externally to the spacecraft, the reaction wheels apply an internal counter torque to compensate and reduce their stored momentum.
 Magnetic torquers are also used on spinner missions, where they can slowly spin up the spacecraft by applying an external torque over time.

-Use of magnetic torquers beyond low-Earth orbit and in interplanetary applications need to be carefully investigated since their successful operation is relying on a significant local external magnetic field.
-This magnetic field may or may not be available in the location and environment for that mission and additional control methods may be required.
+Use of magnetic torquers beyond low-Earth orbit and in interplanetary applications needs to be carefully investigated since their successful operation is dependent on a significant local external magnetic field.
+This magnetic field may or may not be available in the location and environment of a given mission, and additional control methods may be required.

 Table 5-4: High Heritage Magnetic Torquers